Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 1. If you encounter "insufficient memory" errors while executing the script, you can uncomment the following line in the `create_ddls.sh` or `create_ddls_plus.sh` file to allocate 4 GB of RAM: `export JAVA_TOOL_OPTIONS=-Xmx4G`.
 You can modify this parameter by changing the number on the line to allocate a different amount of memory.

-2. If you encounter a memory heap error while working with the script, it may be helpful to adjust the values of the LONGCHUNKSIZE variable.
+2. If you encounter a memory heap error while working with the script, it may be helpful to reduce the values of the LONGCHUNKSIZE variable.
 This variable determines the size of memory chunks allocated for handling long data in SQL statements.
 By modifying the LONGCHUNKSIZE value, you can potentially address the memory issue.
 If you are using SQLcl, you can make the necessary changes in the `create_ddls.sql` file.
 Locate the LONGCHUNKSIZE variable declaration within the file and adjust its value according to your needs.
 Save the file and rerun the script again.
 If you are using SQLPlus, navigate to the `create_ddls_plus.sql` file.
 In this file, find the declaration of the LONGCHUNKSIZE variable and modify it as required.
 Save the file and execute it again.
 By experimenting with different LONGCHUNKSIZE values, you can optimize memory allocation and potentially overcome memory heap errors.
 It's recommended to test and adjust the value carefully, considering the specific requirements and limitations of your environment.